 The leaves change, I change, and my diabetes changes.
 I change my address and I’m in a whole new environment that my diabetes must adjust to.
 Diabetes is kind of like an umbrella that has to adjust to keep you dry.
 Depending on the lifestyle, the umbrella has to open and close to make sure your health is as good as possible.
 For example, when I live on my own I am the one responsible for every grocery item right down to the salt and pepper.
 This makes my meals easy to plan ahead and easy to apply to my week.
 My eating habits are clean and organized.
 It’s quite lovely actually.
 This consistency in my diet is reflected in my blood glucose readings because I have figured out the right basal's and bolus’ for this lifestyle.

-I’ve recently undergone another change in order to more efficiently save money for my masters in nutrition that involved moving to my parents.
+I’ve undergone change in order to more efficiently save money for my degree in Nutrition that involved moving to my parents.
 My lifestyle pre-move was hard to maintain when I started living in the same house as my brother’s mini bags of Cheetos and Oreo snack packs.
 These temptations make the change challenging.
 I Love (capital L) my mom’s cooking but after preparing my own meals for so long, it felt weird to not have control over my dinners and not know what groceries I needed to buy for myself because I don’t know if I’ll want what the fam is having.
 The change in menus can really throw off my blood glucose readings leading to a whole new cycle of basal testing in order to find that balance again.

 Along with my move is a change in pace, a physical pace that affects my BG.
 Since moving from a mild city life to a suburb, I now commute to my classes rather than walking at a brisk pace for 25 minutes to and from class.
 I plant myself on public transportation and only get up at my stop which is conveniently located across the street from my first class.
 I then proceed to spend the next eight hours in a classroom, only stretching my legs briefly between classes to refuel with an espresso and lunch.
 This means that I bolus for my breakfasts and other meals differently.
 When I’m about to walk for 25 minutes, I need less insulin to compensate for the yummy and natural sugars present in my smoothie since the mild exercise usually lowers my levels a bit.
 Even outside of class days, I would walk to work, walk to coffee, walk to the gym etc. I’m also way behind on the podcasts that I’d utilize this time for.
 But now that I’m stagnant, I need the whole sha-bang, or bolus shall I say.